There are several good reasons why you should think about having acupuncture before and during your IVF cycle

 What did the trials find?

-More than two thirds of these studies report a statistical benefit of having acupuncture during an IVF cycle.
+A majority of these studies report a statistical benefit of having acupuncture during an IVF cycle.

 The next step is to do a meta-analysis.